hotosm/learnosm/beginner/start_josm.rst

 Add Presets
 ...........

-* Now we know how to draw points, lines and shapes, but we still haven’t defined what they represent.
+* Now we know how to draw points, lines and shapes, but we still haven't defined what they represent.
 We want to be able to say that our points are shops, schools, or something else, and whether our shapes are fields, buildings, or something else.